 Why Iron For Your Home or Garden?

 The metal used in our wrought iron products contains .01% to .29% carbon.
-Almost all of our weathervanes, wrought iron furniture, kitchen accessories like napkin and paper towel holders,wrought iron wine racks, wrought iron curtain rods, and cabinet hardware are hand bent and all are hand crafted.
+All our wrought iron products are hand crafted.

 Any products that have a silhouette are cut from sheets of this low carbon wrought iron on a laser cutting machine and are then hand welded if needed, or hand bent, and then powder coated.

 Iron is the most used of all the metals, comprising 95 percent of all the metal tonnage produced worldwide.
 Its combination of low cost and high strength make it indispensable, especially in applications like automobiles, the hulls of large ships, and structural components for buildings.
 Steel is the best known alloy of iron, and some of the forms that iron takes include: